eikefab/ConfigValue/README.md

 Your field must be `static`.

-Reading from the default file:
+Reading from the default file (config.yml):

 ```java
 public class A {